meowsus/wagemage/README.md

 ## What It Does

-Codeslave hits the GitHub API to retrieve a list of repositories for the currently authenticated user.
+Wagemage hits the GitHub API to retrieve a list of repositories for the currently authenticated user.
 It can optionally be configured to search only within a given GitHub organization for this list of repositories.

-Once the list of repositories is derived, Codeslave asks if you'd like to clone the list of repos it has found.
+Once the list of repositories is derived, Wagemage asks if you'd like to clone the list of repos it has found.
 If you agree, they are cloned to a temporary directory on your machine that will be cleaned up once the operation is complete, unless otherwise specified.

 Upon cloning all of the repositories, each is searched for a list of remote branches.
-Codeslave can optionally be configured to search for remote branches that match a specific pattern.
+Wagemage can optionally be configured to search for remote branches that match a specific pattern.

-Once the list of branches is derived, Codeslave asks you to review the list of repositories and their branches to make sure that they look correct to you before executing the supplied script on each branch.
+Once the list of branches is derived, Wagemage asks you to review the list of repositories and their branches to make sure that they look correct to you before executing the supplied script on each branch.

 For each branch in each repository the following occurs:
 1. The branch is checked out